GeorgeBPrice/DeepSeekR1-VSCode-Extension/README.md

       ollama run deepseek-r1:7b
       ```
     - Default port is `11434`, otherwise linux and mac users can choose your preferred port, see guide.
-    - You may also need to start the server in a new terminal, enjoy the output:
+    - You will also need to start the Ollama interface server **in a new terminal** to interact with DeepSeek:
       ```bash
       ollama serve
       ```
-    - For help run `ollama -h'.
+    - For help run `ollama -h', or see trouble shooting section in the `How to run DeepSeek Locally on Ollama.md` guide.

 ## Configuration